IRL2/nanover-docs/source/concepts/applications.rst

 In the trajectory application, the server broadcasts molecular structures for the clients to display.
-The molecular structures can be static structures or snapshots of a trajectory; the protocol refer to these snapshots as frames.
+The molecular structures can be static structures or snapshots of a trajectory; the protocol refers to these snapshots as frames.
 The application is agnostic about the frames being generated on-the-fly or being pre-calculated.

-This application defines a set of fields to describes the semantic of molecular systems with the ``FrameData``.
+This application defines a set of fields to describe the semantics of molecular systems within the ``FrameData``.
 It also defines a set of optional commands a server can implement to give the clients some control over how the frames are streamed.
 Finally, it defines some interactions with the multiplayer application to share where to display the molecular system relative to the